cse-sim/cse/doc/src/records/izxfer.md

             ZONE                  izNVType =
                                   AIRNETEXT,
                                   AIRNETEXTFAN,
-                                  or
+                                  AIRNETEXTFLOW,
-                                  AIRNETEXTFLOW
+                                  or AIRNETHERV
   ---------------------------------------------------------------

 Give izHConst for a conductive transfer between zones.
 Give izNVType other than NONE and the following variables for a convective (air) transfer between the zones or between a zone and outdoors.
-Both may be given if desired. ??
+Both may be given if desired.
 Not known to work properly as of July 2011

 **izHConst=*float***